ac952/2300-final-project/documents/design-plan.md

   - Will Abby have formed this sub-goal as a step to their overall goal?
     - Yes, maybe or no: Maybe
     - Why?
-Locating and selecting a tab should be intuitive for Abby as a nav bar is a familiar way to navigate a webpage, but she may be confused between the About and the Events tabs.
-Testing various users will allow us to determine which tab is more intuitive to the average viewer of the website in that they would expect it to hold information about the organization's weekly meetings.
+Locating and selecting a tab should be intuitive for Abby as a nav bar is a familiar way to navigate a webpage, and after some user testing we concluded that the About tab was the most intuitive place to display the information on weekly meetings.
+Users feedback indicated that the other alternative, the Events tab, gave the impression of only holding information about one-time events that are unique to each semester, while the About page was thought to hold information on more consistent meetings.

     **Action #1 : Move the mouse to the About tab in the navigation**